addyosmani/backbone-fundamentals/chapters/01-introduction.md

 Backbone.js is a lightweight JavaScript library that adds structure to your client-side code.
 It makes it easy to manage and decouple concerns in your application, leaving you with code that is more maintainable in the long term.

 Developers commonly use libraries like Backbone.js to create single-page applications (SPAs).
 SPAs are web applications that load into the browser and then react to data changes on the client side without requiring complete page refreshes from the server.
-Backbone.js is a mature, popular library at the time of writing and has both a large development community online as well as a wealth of plugins and extensions available to build upon it.
-It has been used to create non-trivial applications by companies such as
-Disqus, Walmart, SoundCloud and Foursquare.
+Backbone.js is a mature, popular library at the time of writing and has both a large development community online as well as a wealth of plugins and extensions available that build upon it.
+It has been used to create non-trivial applications by companies such as Disqus, Walmart, SoundCloud and Foursquare.

 ### When Do I Need A JavaScript MVC Framework?

 When building a single-page application using JavaScript, whether it involves a complex user interface or is simply trying to reduce the number of HTTP requests required for new Views, you will likely find yourself inventing many of the pieces that make up an MV* framework.

-At the outset, it isn’t terribly difficult to write an application framework that offers some opinionated way to avoid spaghetti code; however, to say that it is equally as trivial to write something as robust as Backbone would be a grossly incorrect assumption.
+At the outset, it isn’t terribly difficult to write your own application framework that offers some opinionated way to avoid spaghetti code; however, to say that it is equally as trivial to write something as robust as Backbone would be a grossly incorrect assumption.

 There’s a lot more that goes into structuring an application than tying together a DOM manipulation library, templating, and routing.
-Mature MV* frameworks typically not only include many of the pieces you would find yourself writing, but also include solutions to problems you’ll find yourself running into later on down the road.
+Mature MV* frameworks typically include not only the pieces you would find yourself writing, but also include solutions to problems you’ll find yourself running into later on down the road.
 This is a time-saver that you shouldn’t underestimate the value of.

 So, where will you likely need an MV* framework and where won’t you?

 If you’re writing an application where much of the heavy lifting for view rendering and data manipulation will be occurring in the browser, you may find a JavaScript MV* framework useful.
 Examples of applications that fall into this category are GMail and Google Docs.

-These applications typically download a single payload containing all the scripts, stylesheets and markup users need for common tasks and then perform a lot of additional behavior in the background.
+These types of applications typically download a single payload containing all the scripts, stylesheets and markup users need for common tasks and then perform a lot of additional behavior in the background.
 For instance, it’s trivial to switch between reading an email or document to writing one and a new page is never requested from the server.

-If, however, you’re building an application that still relies on the server for most of the heavy-lifting of Views/pages and you’re just using a little JavaScript or jQuery to make things more interactive, an MV* framework may be overkill.
+If, however, you’re building an application that still relies on the server for most of the heavy-lifting of page/view rendering and you’re just using a little JavaScript or jQuery to make things more interactive, an MV* framework may be overkill.
 There certainly are complex Web applications where the partial rendering of views can be coupled with a single-page application effectively, but for everything else, you may find yourself better sticking to a simpler setup.

 Maturity in software (framework) development isn't simply about how long a framework has been around.
 It's about how solid the framework is and more importantly how well it's evolved to fill its role.
 Has it become more effective at solving common problems?
 Does it continue to improve as developers build larger and more complex applications with it?